jdoleary/Spellmasons/docs/TasksCurrent.md

     - bug: music is only coming out of the left ear??
     - "target cone" lock on is an issue when targeting self unintentionally
     - "protection" should work for enemies casters such as poisoner and priestb
+- May have prediction errors with ranged units since they don't use canAttackTarget in their action().
+See ac2c0b1f for more.
+For now, we're safe since ranged units only ever move OR attack not both.
 # Tasks
 - Need something to protect like the towers in into the breach, something to draw you out and make you take risks
 - is burst too cheap??